Whoaa512/starred/README.md

 - [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a local frontend and support for many kinds of markup and content.
 - [mame/quine-relay](https://github.com/mame/quine-relay) - An uroboros program with 100+ programming languages
 - [buildkite/emojis](https://github.com/buildkite/emojis) - :shipit: Custom emoji supported by Buildkite which you can use in your build pipelines and terminal output.
-- [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) - 🍻 Default formulae for the missing package manager for macOS (or Linux)
+- [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) - 🍻 Default and OSS formulae (built-from-source packages) for the package manager for everywhere
 - [GliaX/Stethoscope](https://github.com/GliaX/Stethoscope) - A research-validated stethoscope whose plans are available Freely and openly.
 The cost of the entire stethoscope is between $2.5 to $5 to produce
 - [licensee/licensee](https://github.com/licensee/licensee) - A Ruby Gem to detect under what license a project is distributed.
 - [kaminari/kaminari](https://github.com/kaminari/kaminari) - ⚡ A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for Ruby webapps